-During 2023, the TLHIGA continued to monitor the administration of its Penn Treaty and ANIC obligations to determine whether any additional funding will be required for the 10% of the discounted obligations amount that was not required in the initial funding to LTC Re or whether additional funding is otherwise required under the coinsurance agreements.
+The TLHIGA continues to monitor the ongoing runoff its Penn Treaty and ANIC obligations to determine whether any additional funding will be reguired for the 10% of the discounted obligations amount that was not required in the initial funding to LTC Re or whether additional funding is otherwise required under the coinsurance agreements.
 The need for additional funding will be impacted by the actual experience of the block of business when compared to the assumptions in the actuarial model, the TLHIGA's share of the investment returns realized by LTC Re, the ultimate allocation and distribution of Penn Treaty and ANIC assets, and the financial impact of premium rate increases.
 The TLHIGA's exposure for additional funding, if any, may not be known for several decades.